 Due to the conflict, the number of internally displaced people (IDPs) in Colombia has now reached over 8.2 million, second only to Syria.

 The effects of all of this on children are multiple and serious.

-  The children who Children Change Colombia work with live in sprawling urban slums where they have limited access to basic services such as water, electricity, health care and education.
+The children who Children Change Colombia work with live in sprawling urban slums or rural areas where they have limited access to basic services such as water, electricity, health care and education.

 In this environment it is very difficult for children to enjoy a safe and happy childhood free from poverty, violence or exploitation.
 This is what all of our partners seek to address, so that the children that we work with can properly take advantage of opportunities to build safer lives for themselves, their families, and their communities.

 We focus on improving education in rural parts of Colombia where education is levels are much lower than in cities.